You'll love this Cranberry Pie with Sugar Cookie Crust! It's accented with orange and is delicious plain or topped with whipped cream!

 I'm absolutely giddy about sharing this recipe with you.
-If you cringe at the idea of tart cranberry sauce on Thanksgiving but would rather not serve that sweet, jiggly stuff in the can, I've created the perfect solution: cranberry pie with sugar cookie crust.
-All from scratch.
-With homemade whipped cream.
-Or maybe vanilla ice cream.
-Yesss!
+If you cringe at the idea of tart cranberry sauce for Thanksgiving dinner but would rather not serve that sweet, jiggly stuff in the can, I've created the perfect solution: cranberry pie with a sugar cookie pie crust.

 This time, I replaced the blueberries with fresh, tart cranberries, increased the sugar to compensate and added orange extract instead of almond to the cookie crust and cranberry pie filling.
 Oh.
 My.
 Goodness.

 I'm officially thankful for this pie, and for the divine inspiration to make it.
 (I was staring at my computer screen with cranberries on my mind, when, suddenly, "cranberry pie with sugar cookie crust" popped into my head.)

 Cranberries are tart, baby.
 I cooked them and added enough sugar to make them sweet-tart, knowing the sugar cookie crust and sweetened whipped cream would envelope the pie filling and create a lovely balance.
-I think it’s perfect.

 However, when you make this, I'm going to have you taste the cranberry pie filling with one of the extra sugar cookies you'll end up with (so sad, I know) and decide if you need to add more sugar.
 Because I want you to love this pie.